mouse-reeve/recipes/markdown/mac_and_cheeze.md

 Preheat oven to 325 degrees F

-Line the bottom of a 11 x 13-inch pan with chickpeas, 1 cup of cheeze sauce, and olive oil.
+Line the bottom of a 11 x 13-inch pan with chickpeas mashed together with 1 cup of cheeze sauce, and 1 tbsp olive oil.

-Add macaroni mixed with 3 cups of sauce.

-Pour remaining sauce over the top and smooth.
+Add the pasta to the sauce, and pour the mixture into the pan.

 Bake for 30 minutes, until the top is lightly browned.